geeky-sh/geeky-sh.github.io/_posts/2023-11-29-Email-Sender-Identity-Verification.md

 comments: true
 ---

 Ever wondered why some emails go to spam or junk folders?
 How do providers like Gmail or Outlook identify which emails are spam and which aren't?
-Are you curious to know what standards and protocols are in place to prevent spam or phishing attack?
-Are there any general set of rules that email providers follow to authenticate and authorize the identity of the email sender?
+Are you curious to know what standards and protocols are in place to prevent spam or phishing attacks?
+Is there any general set of rules that email providers follow to authenticate and authorize the identity of the email sender?

 This blog post intends to answer and clarify all the above queries.
 Yes, there are standard methods in place to authenticate the identity of emails.
 These methods are followed by all the providers and the senders to ensure that emails are authenticated.
 They are **SPF, DKIM** and **DMARC**.